aucloud/aucloud.github.io/docs/Platform_Overview/portal-new/portal-account-setup.md

 ### Initial Setup

-AUClouds strong security controls mean that passwords and 2FA credentials are encrypted in our database, preventing us from copying existing passwords and 2FA devices to our new Portal.
+!!!
+Note "AUClouds strong security controls mean that passwords and 2FA credentials are encrypted in our database, preventing us from copying existing passwords and 2FA devices to our new Portal.
+This means that it is necessary for you to set a password and set up 2FA for your new portal account before you're able to log in for the first time."

-This means that it is necessary for you to set a password and set up 2FA for your new portal account before you're able to log in for the first time.
-This is how you do that:
+Steps to set up your new portal account:

 1. Access the new AUCloud Portal at https://app.aucloud.com.au.
 1. Enter your **email** address.